elixirschool/elixirschool/_posts/2020-10-06-server-side-svg-charts-with-contex-and-liveview.md

 ---
 This post is inspired by some of my work, together with [Bruce Tate](https://twitter.com/redrapids), on Pragmatic Bookshelf's upcoming book on LiveView.
 Elixir School is happy to be able to offer a give-away of a small number e-books once they are published, so stay tuned for updates!

-As LiveView matures it is becoming clear that it much more than just a tool for building real-time features in your web app.
+As LiveView matures it is becoming clear that is much more than just a tool for building real-time features in your web app.
 LiveView is a state management system for your single page app.
 Developers are increasingly reaching for LiveView to build and manage the complexities of a full-featured SPA.
 This is why, in our upcoming LiveView book, we're aiming to build out a diverse and robust set of features using LiveView.

 Once such common feature is that of a real-time admin-facing dashboard.
 Such dashboards often require data visualization and LiveView means we can offer data viz in real-time.
 In this post, we'll look at how to leverage the [Contex](https://github.com/mindok/contex) library for server-side SVG chart rendering.
 We'll render a Contex chart in a LiveView and update our chart in real-time.
 Along the way, I hope you'll get excited about what you can do with LiveView, and what you can learn if you dive into our upcoming book.

 ## The Problem

-While there quite a few JavaScript charting libraries to choose from, we're after a _server-side rendering_ solution.
+While there are quite a few JavaScript charting libraries to choose from, we're after a _server-side rendering_ solution.
 LiveView manages state on the server.
 State changes trigger re-renders the HTML, pushes that HTML to the client, which then efficiently updates the UI.
-So, we don't want to bring in a library to renders charts with lots of complex JavaScript on the client.
+So, we don't want to bring in a library to render charts with lots of complex JavaScript on the client.
 We need to be able to draw our charts on the server and send that chart HTML down to the client.

 While there aren't many server-rendered chart libraries in Elixir, luckily for us, there is Contex!